 This 6-night cruise aboard the L’Art de Vivre takes you on a journey back in time along the Nivernais Canal and the River Yonne, in Burgundy.
 This grand old lady is the oldest vessel in the European Waterways fleet and the on-board craftsmanship, traditions and elegance of times gone by make this an experience to remember.

 As you glide along the ancient Canal du Nivernais (one of the country’s oldest established waterways) there’ll be plenty to look at – either from out on the deck or on the towpath where you can walk or cycle alongside.
-You’ll have opportunities to visit medieval Auxerre and go inside the renowned cathedral, enjoy a Champagne tasting in the village of Chablis, at Domaine Laroche, and head out to explore the fascinating quarry at Aubigny.
+You’ll have opportunities to visit medieval Auxerre and go inside the renowned cathedral, enjoy a wine tasting in the village of Chablis, at Domaine Laroche, and head out to explore the fascinating quarry at Aubigny.
 Other highlights are the gorgeous village of Vezelay and the chance to see the magnificent twelfth-century Château de Bazoches.
 All the history and beauty of Burgundy in seven glorious days.
 Bliss!

 Vessels: L’Impressionniste and Finesse